-Some editing of the data is performed at the time of the interview by the computer-assisted interviewing (CAI) application.
-It is not possible for interviewers to enter out-of-range values and flow errors are controlled through programmed skip patterns.
-For example, CAI ensures that questions that do not apply to a respondent are not asked.
+Most editing of the data is performed at the time of completing the electronic questionnaire or the interview by the computer-assisted interviewing application.
+It is not possible for respondents and interviewers to enter out-of-range values and flow errors are controlled through programmed skip patterns.
+For example, the application ensures that questions that did not apply to the respondent are not asked.

 Throughout the collection process, control and monitoring measures were put in place and corrective action was taken to minimize non-sampling errors.
 These measures included response rate evaluation, reported and non-reported data evaluation, on site observation of interviews, improved collection tools for interviewers and others.

-Once processing steps are completed, three data validation steps are undertaken.
+Once processing steps are completed, two data validation steps are undertaken.
 First, a validation program is run in order to compare estimates for the health indicators taken from the common content with the previous year.
 This validation is performed at various geographical levels, as well as by age and sex.
 Significant differences are examined further to find any anomalies in data.
 Also, the work of analysts who use the CCHS data to publish analytical articles on specific themes, allows for an in-depth look at many variables of the survey and represents a very effective way to find error.

-Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
+Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.